How to profit from downward markets and falling prices

 - At the start of a bear market, or even a more temporary downturn, it is important to not panic and follow the herd

-- For traders, a downturns and bear markets offer great opportunities for profit because most trading products will enable you to speculate on rising and falling markets
+- A downturns and bear markets offer great opportunities for profit because most trading products will enable you to speculate on rising and falling markets

-- There are multiple ways to make profit in falling markets: short-selling, dealing short ETFs, trading safe-haven assets, currencies and options, focusing on defensive stocks and dividend stocks, or buying at the bottom
+- There are multiple ways to make profit in falling markets: short-selling, trading short ETFs, trading safe-haven assets, currencies and options, focusing on defensive stocks and dividend stocks, or buying at the bottom

 - There are some signs that a bear market is starting, such as failed market rallies, economic decline, rising interest rates and defensive stocks gaining in value